mattlindsey/affirm/README.md

    git fetch upstream
    ```

-3. Updating your fork frequently from original repo to keep it up to date
+3. Update your fork frequently from original repo to keep it up to date

    ```bash
    git pull upstream main